 In 2015/16, Maria Gulik trained with Dennis O’Neill at the Wales International Academy of Voice in Cardiff, where she completed her master's degree as an opera singer.
 This led to her first performance of Verdi’s Requiem at the London Royal Festival Hall (English Philharmonia Orchestra and Chorus conducted by Graham Wili).
 She also attended postgraduate masterclasses by Mirella Freni, Dame Kiri Te Kanawa and Richard Bonynge.

-Being a member of the ensemble of the Kiel Theater since 2020/21, Maria Gulik is presently performing there in productions such as Les Troyens (Anna and cover for Cassandra), Madama Butterfly (Suzuki), Otello (Emilia) and Sollima’s The Jungle Book (Bagheera).
+Being a member of the ensemble of the Kiel Theater since 2020/21, Maria Gulik is presently performing there in productions such as Les Troyens (Anna and cover for Cassandra), Madama Butterfly (Suzuki), Otello (Emilia), Aida (Amneris) and Sollima’s The Jungle Book (Bagheera).
+During the summer 2022, she made, also in Kiel, her debut in the title-role of Carmen.